serraict/serraict.github.io/_posts/thoughts/2015-10-06-scrum-master-journey.md

 that we will end up where we want to be, without knowing where that place is beforehand.

-As a Srum Master I shall make sure that the journey is worthwile.
+As a Scrum Master I shall make sure that the journey is worthwile.